frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-policy-assignment.md

 > Introduced in Version 13

-Leave Policy Assignment in ERPNext is used to grant leaves to employees.
+Leave Policy Assignment in ERPNext is used to assign leaves to employees based on created policies.
 To access Leave policy assignment, go to:

 > Home > Human Resources > Leaves > Leave Policy Assignment